Unsupervised Unlearning of Concept Drift with Autoencoders: Discussion

 \section{Discussion}

-\textbf{Advantages.} The key advantage of our proposed method is that it works completely unsupervised -- i.e. no labeled samples are required, which in the real world are often not available or are very costly to obtain -- and it is completely agnostic of the number and types of downstream tasks, which becomes handy in case of many ``complex'' downstream tasks that require large amount of (labeled) data for training.

 \textbf{Computational aspects.} The computational complexity of our proposed method mainly depends on the implementation of $\transfer(\cdot)$ because the autoencoder, which might be a rather complex neural network, is only trained once in the beginning and is not changed anymore afterwards.
-The complexity of $\transfer(\cdot)$ (e.g. size of the neural networks that implements $\transfer(\cdot)$) then determines how many samples are needed for building $\transfer(\cdot)$ and consequently how much time this process of building $\transfer(\cdot)$ takes -- here time not only refers to the training time of $\transfer(\cdot)$ but also to the time until we can ``undo'' the concept drift and can continue using the downstream task models $m(\cdot)$.
-However, in this work we observed that often a relatively simple architecture of $\transfer(\cdot)$ is already sufficient for ``undoing'' the concept drift, and therefore only a small set of samples is need which leads to a fast training of $\transfer(\cdot)$ as well.
+The complexity of $\transfer(\cdot)$ (e.g. size of the neural networks that implements $\transfer(\cdot)$) then determines how many samples are needed for building $\transfer(\cdot)$ and consequently how much time this process of building $\transfer(\cdot)$ takes -- here time not only refers to the training time of $\transfer(\cdot)$ but also to the time until we can adapt to the concept drift and can continue using the downstream task models $m(\cdot)$.
+However, in this work, we observed that often a relatively simple architecture of $\transfer(\cdot)$ is already sufficient for adapting to the concept drift, and therefore only a small set of samples is needed which leads to a fast training of $\transfer(\cdot)$ as well.

-\textbf{Limitation.} A potential limitation of our proposed approach is the choice of the autoencoder itself for distribution learning.
-If the concept drift does not lead to larger reconstruction loss of the autoencoder, our proposed method is not able to learn a function for undoing the drift.
-We therefore suggest to apply our proposed methodology only in cases where the concept drift manifests itself in a significantly large reconstruction loss of the autoencoder.
+\textbf{Limitations.} A potential limitation of our proposed approach is the choice of the autoencoder itself for distribution learning.
+If the concept drift does not lead to a larger reconstruction loss of the autoencoder, our proposed method is not able to learn a function for adapting the drift.
+We, therefore, suggest applying our proposed methodology only in cases where the concept drift manifests itself in a significantly large reconstruction loss of the autoencoder.